-Mishawaka is a medium-sized city located in the state of Indiana.
-With a population of 48,261 people and 15 constituent neighborhoods, Mishawaka is the 17th largest community in Indiana.
+Mishawaka is a larger medium-sized city located in the state of Indiana.
+With a population of 51,074 people and 15 constituent neighborhoods, Mishawaka is the 18th largest community in Indiana.

-The education level of Mishawaka citizens is a little higher than the average for US cities and towns: 24.03% of adults in Mishawaka have at least a bachelor's degree.
+The overall education level of Mishawaka is somewhat higher than in the average US city of 21.84%: 26.94% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Mishawaka in 2010 was $20,998, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,992 for a family of four.
+The per capita income in Mishawaka in 2018 was $29,082, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $116,328 for a family of four.
 However, Mishawaka contains both very wealthy and poor people as well.

-Mishawaka is a somewhat ethnically-diverse city.
+Mishawaka is a very ethnically-diverse city.
 The people who call Mishawaka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mishawaka residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mishawaka include Irish, Polish, English, and Italian.
+Important ancestries of people in Mishawaka include German, Irish, English, Polish, and Italian.

 The most common language spoken in Mishawaka is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Chinese.